ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-\textbf{History and Comparison} The ``History'' tab (\autoref{fig:controlpanel:c}) is inspired by the history comparison feature of Pister \etal~\cite{Pister:2023:CGF} that relies on the Trrack~\cite{Cutler:2020:VIS} history management library.
+\item[\textbf{History and Comparison}] The ``History'' tab (\autoref{fig_controlpanel_c}) is inspired by the history comparison feature of Pister \etal~\cite{Pister:2023_CGF} that relies on the Trrack~\cite{Cutler:2020_VIS} history management library.
 It shows the history of the user's actions as a tree; the user can jump to any past state of the exploration by selecting a history node.

 The user can compare the current state with another one using the ``compare to'' button.
-ParcoursVis initializes a second context for the second state.
-The user can visualize the aggregated trees from both contexts in a back-and-forth manner using the ``Next'' and ``Previous'' buttons (not shown on the screenshots).
-The node associated with the current state in the ``History'' tab has a blue halo, while the compared node has a green halo.
-Selecting this second context initially restarts the progressive aggregation using the parameters associated with its state.
-As the context being compared may not have finished processing all patients when switching back and forth between the compared contexts, we do not restart the aggregation from the beginning but resume it from where it was left previously.
-This avoids unnecessary waiting for the user to get back to where the context was previously and avoids breaking the user's mental model related to the context because the progressive algorithm may never get back to the exact previous view.
+The user can visualize the aggregated trees from both \jdf{states} in a back-and-forth manner using the ``Next'' and ``Previous'' buttons (not shown on the screenshots).
+The node associated with the current state in the ``History'' tab has a blue halo, while the node compared has a green halo. \jdf{Selecting this second state initially restarts the progressive aggregation using the state's associated parameters.} As the state being compared may not have finished processing all patients when switching back and forth between the compared states, \jdf{parcoursVis initializes a second progressive context for the second state.
+Thus, it does not restart the aggregation from the beginning, but resumes it from where it was left previously.} This avoids unnecessary waiting for the user to get back to where the context was previously and avoids breaking the user's mental model related to the context because the progressive algorithm may never get back to the exact previous view. \end{description}

-Overall, the PVA aspect of ParcoursVis required us to consider the usability issues of every feature that either (1) forces the aggregation algorithm to restart, (2) conversely, avoids restarting the algorithm when the front end can handle it alone, and (3) affects the user experience in an unexpected way (\eg as with the ''History`` tab).
+Overall, the PVA aspect of ParcoursVis required us to consider the usability issues of every feature that either (1) forces the aggregation algorithm to restart, (2) conversely, avoids restarting the algorithm when the front end can handle it alone, and (3) affects the user experience in an unexpected way (\eg, maintaining internally two prefix trees updated progressively for the comparison feature in the ''History`` tab).